ANTIGUA - FUN THINGS TO SEE AND DO

 - Watch the surf crash as high as a palm tree at Devil's Bridge, a natural limestone arch on the east coast.

-- Play the African board game of warri, brought to Antigua by the slaves who were imported to work in the sugar plantations.
+- Play the African board game of warri, brought to Antigua by slaves, who were imported to work in the sugar plantations.
 You'll find it (and learn how to play it) at the hands-on Museum of Antigua and Barbuda.
-Housed in the Old Court House, it's St. John's oldest building, dating from 1747.
+Housed in the Old Court House, it is the oldest building in St. John's, dating from 1747.

 - Visit the double Cathedral of St. John's.
 It's a wooden cathedral, inside a stone cathedral, built on the top of a dormant volcano.